Sleeping in Airports

 6. WiFi

-WiFi is free, so you can feel free to spend your whole layover browsing online.
+WiFi is free, so you can spend your whole layover browsing online.

 7. Sleep

-Airport HotelsCatching up on sleep here is no problem thanks to tolerant staff, but the airport furniture isn’t exactly comfortable, with metal seats and armrests.
-Travellers report cold temps and bright lights in terminal, so bring along extra layers and eyeshades.
+Airport HotelsCatching up on sleep here is no problem thanks to the tolerant staff, but the airport furniture isn’t exactly comfortable, with metal seats and armrests.
+Travellers report cold temps and bright lights in the terminal, so bring extra layers and eyeshades.
 Prefer a proper hotel stay?
-The Wyndham Quito Airport Gran Condor is located on airport property, and a few more hotels are located within a 12-minute drive of the airport.
+The Wyndham Quito Airport Gran Condor is located on airport property, and a few more hotels are situated within a 12-minute drive of the airport.
 See our Quito Airport Guide for details and locations.

 These are just a few things to do on a layover at Quito Airport.
 Visit our Quito Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.